 Domain Name System Servers translate the domain name you type into your browser into an IP address that a computer can understand.
 However, just like any servers, DNS servers can experience slowdowns or outages.
 If a DNS server takes a long time to process your request, the website will take a long time to load or not load at all.

 There is a chance that your sever or website slowdown is a result of a DDoS attack by a competitor or angry user.
 DDoS attacks are very simple to carry out, and usually consist of sending thousands of requests to a server that it must dedicate resources to, slowing the service down or causing it to stop loading entirely.
+You can avoid this by using a DDoS-protected VPS.

 Your server has been compromised